Logo

 Instead, the real question is: Will future launches become even more expensive from here?

 With another 6 GLS sites potentially entering the market over time, land prices are unlikely to remain stagnant.
-If future bids start approaching or crossing the $1,000 PSF PPR range, developers will naturally need to launch at higher prices to maintain profitability.
+If future land bids approach or cross $1,000 PSF PPR, developers will need to launch at higher prices to stay profitable.

 That could mean today’s entry prices may eventually look attractive in hindsight, similar to how buyers once viewed Tree House at $850 PSF, or Dairy Farm Residences at $1,563 PSF.